taostat/taostats-docs/docs/Bittensor/tokenomics/staking-in-dtao.md

 This is the new feature and primary goal of dTao - to enable stakeholders to vote and determine the emissions for every subnet.

 To stake in alpha, tao is exchanged via the [Subnet Pools](doc:subnet-pools) into alpha.
 This will incur [Slippage](doc:slippage).
 The received alpha is then staked to the validator selected.
 Your returns will be in alpha, and autocompounded to the validator hotkey.

+Staking to alpha *does* incur risk: a drop in alpha token price will result in a lower amout of tao when unstaking.

 <br />